 Instagram can be a great platform for sharing and viewing memories with family and friends, content from your favorite public figures, and interesting products of businesses around the world.
-Based on the topics you are interested in, Instagram will personalize your explore page and feed.
-With more than 1 billion monthly users, it is easy to find content for virtually anything.
+Based on the topics you are interested in, Instagram will personalize your Home page.
+With about two billion monthly users, it is easy to find content for virtually anything.

 Your presence on Instagram can be as public as you would like.
 There is the option to make a private account, limiting the people that can interact with your page to followers you have given permission to.
 You can also create a public account and even choose to sponsor your posts to show up on other people’s feeds.
 This article will focus more on first-time Instagram users who want to engage with friends, family, and personal interests.

 How to get started on Instagram

 Start off on Instagram by getting the free app from the Apple App Store or Google Play.
 When you first open the app, you’ll need to register by giving your email or mobile number, creating a username, and selecting a strong password.

 Your username is how people recognize you on Instagram.
 When creating your account, you should be prompted to create a username.
 The name you choose follows the @ symbol and can include numbers, letters, periods, and underscores.
 Your username appears on top of the content you post and your profile, as well as next to any comments or likes you leave.
 Your username is listed after the final slash of the URL that makes up your online Instagram address.
 For example, our Instagram username is @techliciousmedia, and our online profile is located at www.instagram.com/techliciousmedia.
 Your username is NOT final and can be changed at any time.